openshift/enhancements/guidelines/enhancement_template.md

 behaviors also be exposed to MicroShift admins through the configuration file for MicroShift?

+### Backup/restore Considerations

+How does your feature impact backup and restore of the cluster ?
+Are the impacted APIs idempotent ?

 ### Implementation Details/Notes/Constraints

 What are some important details that didn't come across above in the